-Introduction: In this section the folding and fracturing of the rock types of the area will be discussed.
-It has been pointed out that the structural problems of the Cadwallader Gold Belt are complex.
+Introduction.
+In this section will be discussed the folding and fracturing of the rock types of the area.
+It has been pointed out by others (19,24; p-42) that the structural problems of the Cadwallader Gold Belt are complex.
 The nature of the contacts between formations are commonly masked by the introduction of sill-like basic intrusions, now sheared and serpentinized and making the determination of attitudes and stratigraphic succession difficult.